ASadTurtle/WordGame/readMe.md

 A branch object consists of the following fields:

-- `bIndex: String` - index for the branch, like scenes format is decided by the user.
-The player will need to input this index to select the branch in the game.
-(E.g. if branch has index '2', and player enters '2', branch '2' should be selected. if it had index 'a', then entering 'a' should select it).
-It is designated as a string for flexibility, but I personally choose index to be an integer number.
-They could instead be keywords.
 - `bScene: String` - index referencing a scene this branch is designated to.
 - `prompt: String` - the text which is printed to the player for this